adrelanos/Whonix-documentation/FAQ2.md

 # What is clearnet?
 This term has two meanings.

-a) Connecting to the regular internet not using Tor (other other anonymity networks), and/or
+a) Connecting to the regular internet not using Tor (or other anonymity networks), and/or
 b) Connecting to regular servers (which are not Tor hidden services) (using Tor or not)

 # Can I use DNSCrypt in Whonix?